brunoken/demo_app/README.markdown

-# Ruby on Rails Tutorial: first application
+# Ruby on Rails Tutorial: demo application

-This is the first application for
+This is a demo application for
 [*Ruby on Rails Tutorial: Learn Rails by Example*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).